catdad/electron-background/README.md

 ## CLI

-Start your application as you normally, would, using `electron-background` instead of `electron`:
+Start your application as you normally would except using `electron-background` instead of `electron`:

 ```bash
 npx electron-background .